01 of 09

 It's Time to Lose the Lawn!

-In some regions, a thick green carpet of lawn still reigns supremely; that is, if that region gets regular rainfall.
+For many, a manicured green grass lawn represents the perfect traditional front and back yards.
+But look again: they can be boring to look at, high-maintenance, downright ugly for several months, require chemicals, and need lots of water.
+In some areas, that thick green carpet of turf looks nice if that region gets regular rainfall.
 But if you live in a drought-prone or -stricken area like the state of California, much of the western United States, Georgia, South Africa, Australia, or other dry regions, a green lawn is a symbol of being conspicuously out of touch, not caring, or simply confused.

 If you don't know how to get rid of that thirsty patch of lawn or aren't sure what to replace it with, now may be the time to make a change, before water restrictions are imposed.
-Consider our suggestions for lawn alternatives - all with low maintenance and conserving water in mind.Continue to 2 of 9 below.
+Even if the region receives rainfall to get it out of its current drought, the area still needs to be landscaped with drought-tolerant plants.
+Consider our suggestions for lawn alternatives—all with low maintenance and conserving water in mind.Continue to 2 of 9 below.

 02 of 09